-The purpose of the Fundamentals of Biomedical Science is to teach the basic concepts and vocabulary in the disciplines of cell biology and physiology, genetics and biochemistry, pharmacology, immunology, microbiology, histology and pathology.
-The course is the last of a series of three that aims to go beyond the traditional discipline boundaries to use an integrated approach to present the basic science underpinning of clinical medicine.
+The purpose of the Neuroscience and Behavior is to teach the basic concepts and vocabulary in the disciplines of neuroanatomy, neurophysiology, neurochemistry, neuropharmacology, neuropathology, neurology and psychiatry.
+The course aims to go beyond the traditional discipline boundaries and uses an integrated approach to present the basic science underpinning of clinical neurology and psychiatry.
 To achieve this goal, a combination of lectures and problem-based learning (PBL) is used.
-The PBL sessions in the small-group setting use a set of disease models to focus students on the basic science; lectures in the classroom setting are thematically related to the disease model and used to complement the PBL with additional key concepts.
+The PBL sessions in the small-group setting use a set of neurological and psychiatric disease models to focus students on the basic science; lectures in the classroom setting are thematically related to the disease model and used to complement the PBL with additional key concepts.

-The Fundamentals of Biomedical Science also provides a solid foundation in gross anatomy and imaging necessary for subsequent leaning about the anatomy related to clinical problems.
-All major areas of the human body will be covered in the three courses of the series and in the CMC Neuroscience and Behavior course (BMS 6020).
-The areas are presented to complement the teaching in Physicianship Skills courses (BMS 6015 / BMS 6016).
+The Neuroscience and Behavior course continues to provide a solid foundation in gross anatomy and imaging necessary for subsequent leaning about the anatomy related to clinical problems.
+The areas are presented to complement the teaching in Physicianship Skills courses (BMS 6015, 6019 & 6017).

 The goals of the medical program are to teach the attitudes and skills required for achieving competency as effective practitioners.
-The goal of the Fundamentals of Biomedical Science courses is to provide opportunities to acquire a fund of knowledge by encouraging students to be proactive and responsible for their learning in the classroom, small-group and laboratory settings.
+The goal of the Neuroscience and Behavior course is to provide opportunities to acquire a fund of knowledge by encouraging students to be proactive and responsible for their learning in the classroom, small-group and laboratory settings.